AdobeDocs/adobeio-codelabs-typescript/lessons/frontend.md

 }
 ```

-See the [ParcelJS](https://parceljs.org/typeScript.html) documentation for more information.
+See the [ParcelJS](https://parceljs.org/typeScript.html) documentation for more information and the [Firefly app with TypeScript support](https://github.com/AdobeDocs/adobeio-samples-typescript) for a full example.

 [Next](welldone.md)